Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets/README.md

 Annotated datasets have become one of the most crucial preconditions for the development and evaluation of machine learning-based methods designed for the automated interpretation of remote sensing data.
 In this study, we have reviewed the historic development of such datasets, discussed their features based on a few selected examples, and addressed open issues for future developments.

 To the best of our knowledge, and to the best of our findings, until May 2021, the following graph displays more than 90% of the benchmark datasets in remote sensing and photogrammetry.
-These graph includes all the available datasets which are acquired using airborne/spaceborne imaging/radar sensors.
+This graph includes all the available datasets which are acquired using airborne/spaceborne imaging/radar sensors.
 (It DOES NOT include POINT CLOUD datasets).
 This list is going to be more complete in the future and we are still working on it.

 ![Timeline graph new_final_correctedYAXIS](https://user-images.githubusercontent.com/53389122/124366325-2f19ea80-dc64-11eb-86c6-0efc8d269ffd.png)